The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Introduction

 \subsection{Motivation}

 Transmission spectroscopy is a method for identifying the atmospheric composition of an exoplanet by measuring a wavelength-dependent radius of a planet as it transits its star \citep{Seager2000, Brown-01}.
-This technique has been successfully applied to many exoplanets, primarily using \HST{} and \Spitzer{} \citep[e.g.,][]{Charbonneau2002, Deming2013, Fraine2014, Kreidberg2014, Sing2016}, but also using ground-based telescopes \citep[e.g.,][]{Bean2010, Jordan2013, Nikolov2016}.
+This technique has been successfully applied to many exoplanets, primarily using the Hubble Space Telescope (\HST{}) and Spitzer Space Telescope \citep[\Spitzer{}; e.g.,][]{Charbonneau2002, Tinetti2007, Agol2010, Desert2011, Knutson2011, Deming2013, Fraine2014, Kreidberg2014, Sing2016}, but also using ground-based telescopes \citep[e.g.,][]{Redfield2008, Snellen2008, Snellen2010, Bean2010, Jordan2013, Danielski2014, Nikolov2016}.
 Most transmission spectroscopy studies to date have targeted gas giant worlds due to their larger expected signatures, which scale with the planet’s atmospheric scale height.
 During the next two decades, and thanks to the next generation of ground- and space-based observatories, the technique is expected to also be a major source of information on the atmospheres of rocky exoplanets.

 Transmission spectroscopy relies on a precise understanding of the wavelength-dependent brightness of the star being occulted.
 However, stars are not homogeneous, constant light sources but have temporally evolving photospheres and chromospheres with inhomogeneities like spots, faculae, and plages \citep[e.g.,][]{Berdyugina2005}.
 The surface features of the star change both intrinsically as active regions evolve and from the perspective of an observer as the star rotates.
 Spots and faculae have different temperatures from the disk-averaged photosphere, and for cooler stars, can have molecular features distinct from the star itself but similar to those in a planet’s atmosphere, including H$_2$O \citep{Wohl1971}, TiO \citep{Neff1995}, and other molecules \citep{Berdyugina2003mol}.
 Some studies have found that the signal from stellar inhomogeneities can exceed the signal from the planetary spectral features \citep[e.g.,][]{Rackham2018, Rackham2019}.
 In particular, small exoplanets---mini-Neptunes and rocky planets---around M-dwarf host stars are susceptible to this ``transit light source effect.''
 To make the most of transit studies from current NASA facilities like \HST{} and \JWST{}, it is essential we quantify the impact of stellar contamination on transmission spectroscopy and develop methods to mitigate for it.